 - Ticket and freight sales will be limited to credit card transactions only.

 - CBITD will continue to operate unless and until we are completely unable to do so.
-We encourage customers to prepare for potential future operational changes and to review requirements before arriving at our terminal or traveling on our vessels.
+We encourage customers to be aware that operational changes, including further reductions in service, may still occur as a result of the pandemic.